An afternoon tea party

 When I was young

-Fancy dress party or day in the office where everyone comes dressed as their favourite literary childhood heroes.
+Fancy dress party or day in the office where everyone comes dressed as their favourite literary childhood hero.
 Bringing in the inspirational text is absolutely encouraged.

 On your marks, get set, write!
 The opportunities and necessity for the written word in our daily lives is fast disappearing so here’s a great opportunity to rekindle putting pen to paper.
 Provide pens and paper and ask everyone to write on an agreed theme or just jot down their daily musings.
 You could pin the results to a public board or perhaps cross the digital divide and scan them electronically for all to enjoy.
 If you find people are having trouble getting started, why not pass around a classic introductory passage to a book and see how people would choose to continue their own story.